Configuration of rules

 A single rule can belong to multiple categories at a time.
 All categories to which the rule is assigned are displayed at the bottom of the General tab of every rule.
 From there you can also append more of them using the Assign categories button.

 |Fig. 12.
 Rule categories.|

-Editor - this article describes the built-in tool used for designing signatures / disclaimers.
+Editor - an overview of the built-in tool used for designing signatures, disclaimers and other emails sections.